-Plaquenil generic (also referred to as Hydroxychloroquine / Hydroxychloroquine Sulfate) originates from a group of drugs called antimalarials.
-Its basic function is prevention or treatment of malaria, an infection of red blood cells transmitted through the mosquito bite.
-Nevertheless, Plaquenil is not applicable to cure severe cases or complicated types of malaria.
-Plaquenil is can also be referred to as a disease-modifying anti-rheumatic drug (i.e., DMARD).
-Plaquenil is applied for treatment of discoid lupus erythematosus (DLE) as well as systemic lupus erythematosus (i.e., lupus or SLE).
-In addition, Plaquenil is also applicable to cure severe and chronic rheumatoid arthritis, since it is able to reduce the swelling and pain caused by arthritis, as well as prevent damage of joints and minimize the risks of disabilities in a long term.
+Plaquenil is a medication that belongs to a group of drugs called antimalarials.
+The primary purpose of Plaquenil is to prevent or treat malaria, an infection of red blood cells transmitted through a mosquito bite.
+Nevertheless, Plaquenil is not effective in curing severe cases or complicated types of malaria.
+Plaquenil can also be referred to as a disease-modifying antirheumatic drug (DMARD).
+Plaquenil is used to treat discoid lupus erythematosus (DLE) as well as systemic lupus erythematosus (lupus or SLE).
+In addition, Plaquenil is also used to treat severe and chronic rheumatoid arthritis, as it is able to reduce the swelling and pain caused by arthritis, and prevent damage of joints, as well as minimize the risks of disabilities in the long term.

-Current studies suggest that Plaquenil is to be applied for COVID-19 treatment only in a hospital or as part of clinical trials.
-Hereby, you are not advised to take Plaquenil unless there is a corresponding prescription from your healthcare provider.
+Recent research indicates that Plaquenil should only be used as a treatment for COVID-19 in a hospital setting or as part of a clinical trial; thus, you are not advised to take Plaquenil unless there is a corresponding prescription from your healthcare provider.

 - 200mg x 20 tablets = $24.99

 - 400mg x 30 tablets = $56.99

 - Accord Hlthcare